Banana bread is the best way to put those overripe bananas sitting on our counter top to good use! Moist, nutty, and oh so yummy!

-- Optional: walnuts – my kids do not like nuts in their banana bread, so I will usually make a double batch and do one loaf with nuts and one loaf without.
+- Optional: walnuts – my kids do not like nuts, so I will usually make a double batch and do one loaf with nuts and one loaf without.

 How long do you leave banana bread in the pan after baking?

-You can turn banana bread out of the pan immediately after baking and place it on a cooling rack.
+You can turn it out of the pan immediately after baking and place it on a cooling rack.
 In our house though, it’s usually gobbled up directly from the pan while still warm.

 Is there a difference between baking soda and baking powder in banana bread?

-There is a difference between baking soda and baking powder in banana bread.
+There is a difference between baking soda and baking powder.
 Baking soda and baking powder both act as leavening agents to puff up the bread, but they are not directly interchangeable.